eisenzopf/redactomatic/README.md

 ## How it works

 Redactomatic is a multi-pass redaction tool with an optional anonymization function and reads in CSV files as input.
 When PII is detected, it is removed and replaced with an entity tag, like **[ORDINAL]**.
-If the *--anonymization* flag is added, Redactomatic will replace PII entity tags with randomized values.
+If the `--anonymization` flag is added, Redactomatic will replace PII entity tags with randomized values.
 For example, **[PERSON]** might be replaced by the name John.
 This is useful when sharing datasets that need PII removed but also need some real world like value.
-The first redaction pass utilizes the Spacy 3 named entity recognition library.
-You have the option of using the large Spacy library if you add the *--large* command-line parameter, which will increase the number of correctly recognized PII entities, but will also take longer.
-After the Spacy NER pass, the subsequent passes utilize regular expressions.
+By default, a redaction pass will be made using the Spacy 3 named entity recognition library is used.
+You have the option of using the large Spacy library if you add the `--large` command-line parameter, which will increase the number of correctly recognized PII entities, but will also take longer.
+In addition to the Spacy NER pass, passes are made using regular expressions.
 The reason multiple passes are needed is that machine learning libraries like Spacy are not reliable and cannot catch all PII.
 That is obviously not acceptable for financial services and other regulated industries.
 While large companies use this tool for mission critical applications, please test and validate the results before using it in production and report any anomalies to the authors.

+The tool is completely configurable.
+Redaction and anonymization rules can be added or removed and new rules can be defined.
+The redaction and anonymization rules are defined by JSON or YAML files.
+By default these are looked for in the [rules/](rules/) directory.
+The

 ### Redaction

+Redactomatic assumes that each row in the input CSV file specified by `--inputfile`.
+Only two columns in this file are used.

+- The  `--column` command line parameter specifies the column containing the text to be redacted

+- The `--idcolumn` command line parameter specifies the column containing a unique identifier for the current conversation.

-Redactomatic assumes that each row in the input CSV file specified by *--inputfile* consists of a piece of text in the *--column* command line parameter.
-It does not currently support other input formats like JSON.
-Only one column may be specifed at a time from the command line and no other columns will be reviewed other than the one that has been specified.
-The script writes a new CSV file specified by the *--outputfile* command-line parameter.
-Other than the column that is redacted and specified by *--column*, the output CSV will be in the same format with the same information as the inputfile.
-As Redactomatic processes each row of an input CSV file, it replaces each recognized entity in the text with an entity type tag such as **[PHONE]**, **[ZIP]**, or **[CARDINAL**.
+Redactomatic does not currently support other input formats like JSON.

+The script writes a new CSV file specified by the `--outputfile` command-line parameter.
+Other than the column that is redacted and specified by `--column`, the output CSV will be in the same format with the same information as the inputfile.
+As Redactomatic processes each row of an input CSV file, it replaces each recognized entity in the text with an entity type tag such as **[PHONE-*nn*]**, **[ZIP-nn]**, or **[CARDINAL-*nn*]**.
+The index number ***nn*** identifies unique occurences of specific entities.
+For example if the name 'David' appears more than once in during the conversation each instance of it will be assigned the same index number.

 ### Anonymization

+If the optional command-line `--anonymize` switch is included, Redactomatic will replace all entity type tags with a randomized value.

+Anonymization functions are supplied and you can add specific ones if required.
+By default alpha-numerical entity tags are anonymized using a random number/text generator based on patterns (regex).

-If the optional command-line *--anonymize* switch is included, Redactomatic will replace all entity type tags with a randomized value.
-Numerical entity tags are anonymized using a random number generator.
-Text based entity tags are replaced using a random value from a corresponding data file in the [data/](data/) directory of this distribution.
+Text based entity tags are replaced using a random value from a corresponding data file in the data/ directory of this distribution.

 There are quite a few different anonymization types, but not all PII entity types are supported.
 Please refer to the list of supported PII entities below.
+Remember you can add support for new PII types via the rules file.

 ### Support for voice and text

 Redactomatic supports both transcribed voice and chat conversation text types.
 This is especially important as most other tools do not properly support ordinals, cardinals, currency, and other numeric types that used spelled numbers generated by most speech to text engines.
 For example, *five nine six eight* might not be correctly recognized and redacted by some other tools.
-Redactomatic supports both numeric and spelled cardinals and ordinals and operates in either *text* or *voice* mode as specified by the *--modality* command-line parameter.
-If you are redacting transcribed voice text files use the *--modality voice* switch on the command line.
-For chat conversation text use the *--modality text* switch.
+Redactomatic supports both numeric and spelled cardinals and ordinals and operates in either *text* or *voice* mode as specified by the `--modality` command-line parameter.
+If you are redacting transcribed voice text files use the `--modality voice` switch on the command line.
+For chat conversation text use the `--modality text` switch.

 ### Dictionary of phrases to ignore

 Redactomatic includes the ability to ignore key phrases.
 This comes in handy when redactomatic would otherwise tag something as PII that shouldn't be.
 For example, if a conversation includes the phrase, *"May I please have your first and last name"*, is the word *first* an ordinal?
 No it's not.
 Under normal conditions, Redactomatic would redact the word *first*.
-In the case where we use the *--anonymize* flag, it would assign a random ordinal in it's place.
+In the case where we use the `--anonymize` flag, it would assign a random ordinal in it's place.
 For example, the previous phrase might have been replaced with, *"May I please have your eighth and last name"*.
 This obviously doesn't make any sense.
 We can solve this problem by configuring Redactomatic to ignore the phrase, *"first and"*.
-We would do this by adding it to the file *ignore.json*.
-Every time Redactomatic runs, it will load the ignore dictionary from this file.
+We would do this by editing the definition of the *\*_IGNORE\_* rule which is by default located in the file *rules/ignore.yml*.
 You can add as many additional phrases as you like.

 ## Installation